We operate in a service territory with a rich diversity of habitats that support an abundance of wildlife, including 300 species of birds.

-CenterPoint Energy’s biodiversity and conservation initiatives include habitat restoration projects, endangered species conservation activities, and native wildlife rescue and release efforts.
+CenterPoint Energy’s biodiversity, land use, preservation and conservation initiatives include habitat restoration projects, endangered species conservation activities, and native wildlife rescue and release efforts.

 - Partners with federal and state regulatory agencies and nonprofit conservation groups to support biodiversity conservation efforts beyond our operational footprint.

-Our interdepartmental avian protection team works to identify and address avian concerns in a comprehensive, coordinated and effective manner.
+Led by our Environmental Operations Manager, our interdepartmental avian protection team works to identify and address avian concerns in a comprehensive, coordinated and effective manner.
 The team comprises managers and professionals representing businesses and functions across the company.
-Our Environmental Operations Manager coordinates the avian protection team and avian activities.

 Avian training is delivered regularly to management and staff of relevant departments, including Operations, Electric Line Construction, and Vegetation Management staff and contractors.
 When COVID-19 restrictions limited in-person avian training, our Environmental and Learning and Organizational Development departments collaborated to develop online training for Houston and Indiana electric territories.
 Environmental training was also provided to line construction contractors prior to construction of the 51-mile Bailey to Jones Creek transmission project, providing guidance on compliance with Clean Water Act and stormwater permits, avoiding significant impacts to wildlife, spill prevention and waste material management.

 - Galveston Bay Foundation: Board service, financial contributions and volunteerism